|Nutrition Facts (per serving)|

 - 1/4 cup white candy coating (or white chocolate chips)

-3. Melt the chocolate candy coating in the microwave, stirring after every 30 seconds until it is smooth and fluid.
-If you are using chopped chocolate, you should either temper it following these directions, or be prepared to keep your strawberries in the refrigerator until you are ready to serve them.
+Melt the chocolate candy coating in the microwave, stirring after every 30 seconds until it is smooth and fluid.
+If you are using chopped chocolate, you should either temper chocolate, or be prepared to keep your strawberries in the refrigerator until you are ready to serve them.
 Chocolate that is melted but not tempered can get soft and streaky at room temperature, so it should always be kept refrigerated.

-8. Strawberry Footballs are best eaten the day they are made.
+- Strawberry footballs are best eaten the day they are made.